-A LAN client in the Demilitarized Zone (DMZ) is no longer behind the Zyxel Device and therefore can run any Internet applications such as video conferencing and Internet gaming without restrictions.
-This, however, poses security threats to the Zyxel Device.
+A client in the Demilitarized Zone (DMZ) is no longer behind the Zyxel Device and therefore can run any Internet applications such as video conferencing and Internet gaming without restrictions.
+This, however, may pose a security threat to the Zyxel Device.
 Note: Use an IPv4 address for the DMZ server.